webedia-dev/pepperboard/README.md

       * When this argument is specified we can omit "mgrains" in the dashboard list.
   * Exemple of crontab (in /etc/crontab) :
     * ```30 1   * * *	root	pepperboard -d 'upgrades,highstates' -o '/var/www/dash_upgrades.html,/var/www/dash_highstates.html' -t 'f8,4'```

-Some screenshots are available in the screenshots folder.

 # Dashboards
   * upgrades : Displays a list of upgradable packages for each minion (equivalent to "salt '*' pkg.list_upgrades")